pytorch/pytorch/docs/cpp/source/notes/tensor_basics.rst

   torch::Tensor r = torch::addmm(1.0, a, .5, b, c);

 In addition to ``Scalar``\s, ATen also allows ``Tensor`` objects to be zero-dimensional.
-These Tensors hold a single value and they can be references to a single element in a larger ``Tensor``.
+These Tensors hold a single value, and they can be references to a single element in a larger ``Tensor``.
 They can be used anywhere a ``Tensor`` is expected.
 They are normally created by operators like `select` which reduce the dimensions of a ``Tensor``.